 Whenever possible, I visit the renowned research institutions--the British Library, the Public Record Office, the Folger Library, and so many more, studying orginal documents and such primary sources as manuscripts, prints, and maps.
 But my interest is no longer purely academic.
 I'm seeking facts as foundation to my story world, and everything I learn is filtered through my imagination.
 As novelist, I have a license to make things up.
 I've also had the privilege of meeting respected historians and authors--for example, Earl Spencer, pictured here.

-I live with my husband and our two dogs in an architecturally unique, book-filled home in a lovely and historic New England city.
+I live with my husband and our mixed-breed dog in an architecturally unique, book-filled home in a lovely and historic New England city.
 A favorite retreat--and my preferred writing location for many months of the year--is our rustic cottage beside one of our region's largest and most scenic lakes.
 We return annually to Great Britain, primarily dividing our time between London and Somerset.